pingcap/docs/tidb-cloud/monitor-prometheus-and-grafana-integration.md

 ### Step 3.
 Use Grafana GUI dashboards to visualize the metrics

-After your Prometheus service is reading metrics from TiDB Cloud, you can download the Grafana dashboard JSON from [here](https://github.com/pingcap/docs/release-6.1/tidb-cloud/monitor-prometheus-and-grafana-integration-grafana-dashboard-UI.json) and [import this JSON to your own Grafana GUI](https://grafana.com/docs/grafana/v8.5/dashboards/export-import/) to visualize the metrics.
+After your Prometheus service is reading metrics from TiDB Cloud, you can download the Grafana dashboard JSON of TiDB Cloud [here](https://github.com/pingcap/docs/release-6.1/tidb-cloud/monitor-prometheus-and-grafana-integration-grafana-dashboard-UI.json) and [import this JSON to your own Grafana GUI](https://grafana.com/docs/grafana/v8.5/dashboards/export-import/) to visualize the metrics.
+Then, you can then customize the dashboard as needed by adding or removing panels, changing data sources, and modifying display options.

 For more information about how to use Grafana, see [Grafana documentation](https://grafana.com/docs/grafana/latest/getting-started/getting-started-prometheus/).